Assistant Professor; Director of Orchestras; Conductor, Huxford Symphony Orchestra

 University of Texas

-Dr. Blake Richardson is director of orchestral studies at the University of Alabama and Music Director of the Alabama Symphony Youth Orchestra.
+Dr. Blake Richardson is Director of Orchestras at the University of Alabama.

 A Fulbright Scholar, Dr. Richardson worked extensively with acclaimed conductor Lorin Maazel as associate conductor of Maazel’s Castleton Festival from 2010-2012.
 He has prepared productions of La bohème, Albert Herring, and The Rape of Lucretia, among others, for Maazel and shared the podium with Maazel in concert with the Castleton Festival Orchestra on numerous occasions.